ThorstenSchmitt - Fotolia

 Cisco has introduced new training and certification options in the use of the company's technology for programming networks and automating tasks.

 The Cisco programs, unveiled this week, are for professionals working with Cisco's Digital Network Architecture.
 DNA is a collection of products that lets companies manage and automate networks through a central software console instead of reprogramming individual switches and routers.

-The latest training programs cover two new certifications: One is for Network Programmability Design and Implementation (NPDESI), and the other teaches Digital Network Architecture Implementation Essentials (DNAIE).
+The latest training programs cover one new certification -- the Network Programmability Design and Implementation (NPDESI) Specialist -- and a revision of the Digital Network Architecture Implementation Essentials (DNAIE) Specialist certificate.

 A recommended prerequisite of NPDESI is a new self-paced course called Programming for Network Engineers.
 PRNE is for network operators who want to use programming to simplify or automate tasks.

 Cisco has revamped NPDEV to provide application developers with infrastructure programming skills.
 The company provides instruction in data handling and formats, the fundamentals of networking and network programmability, APIs and automation protocols, data models, operations, and controller platforms and protocols.

 Finally, Cisco introduced DNAIE, a five-day boot camp for professionals who are already deploying Cisco DNA.
 The training includes general concepts on the role of network orchestration and automation enabled through security implementations, controllers and integration with other technologies.

 Adding to list of skills training

 Cisco is expanding its full list of skills training to include DNA fundamentals, data analytics, network programmability, cybersecurity, the internet of things and cloud networking.
 The company is embedding the topics into all of its Cisco Certified Internetwork Expert programs and the Cisco Certified Network Associate and Cisco Certified Network Professional certifications.